NOTICE TO PASSENGER:

 The Passenger warrants that he is fit to travel by sea and that his conduct or condition will not impair the safety of the Cruise Ship or inconvenience the other Passengers.
 Any passenger with a condition that may affect his fitness to travel is strongly encouraged to check with their personal physician regarding their ability to travel and to obtain a written physician's certificate of Passenger's fitness for an international sea voyage.
 If it appears to the Company, the Master or the Cruise Ship's Doctor in their sole discretion that a Passenger is for any reason unfit to travel, likely to endanger health or safety, or likely to be refused permission to land at any port, or likely to render the Company liable for Passenger maintenance, support or repatriation, then the Company or the Master shall have the right to take any of the following courses and the Company shall have no further liability to Passenger: (i) Refuse to embark the Passenger at any port; (ii) Disembark the Passenger at any port; (iii) Transfer the Passenger to another berth or cabin; (iv) If the Cruise Ship doctor considers it advisable, to place and confine the Passenger in the Cruise Ship's Infirmary, to Passenger's cabin or any other cabin, or to transfer the Passenger to a health facility at any port, all at the Passenger's expense.
 Passenger acknowledges that travel by sea involves certain risks and hazards including motion of the vessel by sea conditions and the delay and/or impossibility of immediate evacuation from the vessel in the event of a medical emergency depending on the vessel's location and prevailing sea and weather conditions.
 The Company shall have no liability and shall owe no full or partial refund in the event the Passenger is refused passage, disembarked, confined to the infirmary or their cabin, or transferred to another berth or cabin pursuant to this section.

 Adult Passengers traveling with person under age 21 shall be fully responsible for that person's conduct and behavior.
 Passengers under age 21 may not order or consume alcoholic beverages or participate in gambling.
 Parents and guardians are responsible for monitoring the actions of their minor passenger at all times.
+The required age to travel is 6 months of age or older.
+Infants under 6 months will not be permitted.

 (B) For Voyages that include a port in U.S.A., all claims arising out of this Contract shall be brought in, and be subject to the exclusive jurisdiction of the U.S. District Court for the Southern District of Florida.
 It is expressly agreed that all disputes shall be tried by a Judge without a Jury as an Admiralty and Maritime claim pursuant to Rule 9H of the Federal Rules of Civil Procedure.
 Any suit shall be filed in the venue of Ft.
 Lauderdale, Broward County, Florida to the exclusion of any other venue or location where suit may otherwise be brought.